Article

 Initial analysis of the House-approved bill

-Jun 05, 2025 · Authored by Jessica Jeane, Michael Lum, Andrew Whitehair
+Jun 05, 2025 · Authored by Jessica L. Jeane, Michael Lum, Andrew Whitehair

 Outlined below is an initial analysis of key individual tax provisions within the House-approved bill.
 It’s important to note that this is not final legislation; all tax provisions are subject to change in the Senate.
 The upper chamber begins its consideration of the measure the week of June 2 and is expected to significantly modify the House-approved bill.

-Tax rates and bracket extensions: TCJA tax rates and brackets (inflation adjusted) would be made permanent.
+Tax rates and bracket extensions: Tax Cuts and Jobs Act (TCJA) tax rates and brackets (inflation adjusted) would be made permanent.
 Except for the top 37% bracket, all brackets will receive an additional year of inflation adjustment for tax year 2026, resulting in slightly higher dollar thresholds.

 - Not included: A millionaires’ tax or other increase in the top marginal rate